| Architecture 101(A Silly Little Short Story by Mrs D.)

 giving me tea.
 What’s next, Prince Charming and his golden steel-caps?
 Yet

 another man I can’t have.
+Honestly,

 I could go through life without any men kneeling at my feet.
 All I want is